Walking Through a Songline - DFAT travelling exhibition 2022

-Australia now is a celebration of Australia delivered annually in a country or region of strategic significance.
+Australia now is a celebration of Australia delivered annually in a country or region of significance.

-The program aims to strengthen and deepen bilateral ties, raise Australia's profile as an innovative, creative nation and build understanding beyond our landscape and lifestyle.
+The program aims to strengthen bilateral ties and promote an image of modern Australia.
 Most of all Australia now is about building relationships for the future.

-- reflect the cultural richness of Australia: demonstrating how contemporary Australia draws on its strong Indigenous culture and multicultural heritage, and
+- to reflect on the cultural richness of Australia: demonstrating how Australia draws on its strong Indigenous culture and multicultural heritage, and

-- promote Australia as a key destination for tourism, study, research, innovation and investment.
+- to promote Australia as a key destination for business, investment, tourism and study.

 Australia now France 2021-2022

-Australia now 2021 is a season of events from May to October bringing France and Australia together – in business, research, technology, education, tourism and the arts.
-The program provides a unique opportunity for international market development and promotion of Australia’s creative excellence, cultural diversity and open economy.
+Australia now France was a celebration of events bringing France and Australia together — in business, research, technology, education, tourism, sport and the arts.
+This program provided unique opportunities for international market development and promoted Australia’s creative excellence, cultural diversity, and open economy.
 Our partnerships with France’s pre-eminent cultural venues set the stage for many headline events in Paris complemented by projects and collaborations in key locations across France.

 Australia now ASEAN 2019